Foster Botanical Garden

 Lum Sai Ho Tong

 Founded in 1899, the Lum Sai Ho Tong Society was one of more than 100 societies started by Chinese immigrants in Hawaii to help preserve...

 Izumo Taishakyo Mission

-Across the river, this Shintō shrine was built by Japanese immigrants in 1906.
-It was confiscated during WWII by the city and wasn’t...
+This Shintō shrine was built by Japanese immigrants in 1906.
+It was confiscated during WWII by the city and wasn’t returned to the...

-In this open-air kitchen it feels strangely like you’re eating out of someone’s garage.
-But who cares when the Thai curries, noodle...
+It feels strangely like you’re eating out of someone’s garage, but who cares when the Thai curries, noodle dishes and savory salads...

 Foster Botanical Garden information

 Tropical plants you’ve only ever read about can be spotted in all their glory at this botanic garden, which took root in 1850.
 Among its rarest specimens are the Hawaiian loulu palm and the East African Gigasiphon macrosiphon, both thought to be extinct in the wild.
 Several of the garden’s towering trees are the largest of their kind in the USA.

 Oddities include the cannonball tree, the sausage tree and the double coconut palm capable of producing a 50lb nut – watch your head!
 Follow your nose past fragrant vanilla vines and cinnamon trees in the spice and herb gardens, then pick your way among the poisonous and dye plants.
 Don’t miss the blooming orchids.
 A free self-guided tour booklet is available at the garden entrance.